I'm a guy who loves to do lots of different things. I'm not just a doctor! 🩺

 I established 'Dr Finbars Skin Clinic' website, Facebook & Instagram pages in 2020 in order to reach more people and share education on skin health.
 I also opened a clinic in Loughbrickland and since May 2023 perform all my private work from Loughbrickland Clinic.
 (21 Scarva Street, Loughbrickland).

 I have combined my role as GP, and teacher to establish myself as an international Speaker.
 I have organised Skin Cancer conferences for local GPs with international speakers from Australia, Poland & UK.

-I have traveled to the UK several times to present to a delegation of GPs to teach on skin cancer recognition and dermoscopy.
+I have travelled to the UK several times to present to a delegation of GPs to teach on skin cancer recognition and dermoscopy.

 I have created an online course for healthcare professions in primary care and continue to educate (mainly over video conference these days!).

 Since my sabbatical in 2012 I also underwent a personal health transformation; physically and mentally.
 I lost 3 stone in weight and became more conscious of what I was eating.
 I became increasing competitive, taking up sport again after 15 years with next to no exercise.
 I am now considered an elite triathlete having won 3 European medals in the sport representing Ireland.